influxdata/telegraf/plugins/serializers/customjson/README.md

 # Customjson serializer

-The customjson serializer allow you to have unitary metric and to customize output format for common parameter (metric_family, metric_name, metric_value,timestamp) based on default unitary metric format.
+The customjson serializer allow you to have unitary metric and to customize output format based on JMESPath grammar for common parameter (metric_family, metric_name, metric_value,timestamp) based on default unitary metric format.
 To specify custom output format for common parameters, you have to specify the parameter "jmespath_expression" with JMESPath grammar expression on the Telegraf configuration file.
 Tags parameter can be prefixed by the parameter "tags_prefix" on the Telegraf configuration file. jmespath_expression and tags_prefix parameter are mandatory on the Telegraf configuration file for customjson data format.

-As an exemple of default unitary metric format (with jmespath_expression="" and tags_prefix="":
+As an output exemple of default unitary metric format (with jmespath_expression="" and tags_prefix="":
 ```javascript
 {
   "metric_family": "diskio",